CalebRProjects/2025-26NBAProjects/paolo-banchero-analysis/README.md

 * Optimizing Banchero’s role does not require reducing his importance -- only reallocating how his possessions are used.

 # Author
-Caleb Ramsey
-Statistics & Sports Media and Analytics
+Caleb Ramsey - Statistics & Sports Media and Analytics (Virginia Tech)
-Virginia Tech